CUDA kernels for the shapes that matter

 Across frontier-class LLMs

-Win condition is sharp: above an FFN-dim threshold in the mid-twenties of thousands.
-Below it (LLaMA-3-8B class, hidden=4,096), the form/reconstruct overhead is not amortised and the kernel falls through to stock cuBLAS.
+Win condition is sharp: frontier-scale FFN widths clear it; small-model shapes (LLaMA-3-8B class) do not — there the kernel’s fixed overhead is not amortised and it falls through to stock cuBLAS.
 This is the regime where preconditioner sweeps and second-order optimisers on frontier-scale models live.

-End-to-end throughput on production embedding encoders, measured on the model itself — not a synthetic GEMM sweep.
-Each row is one of the four leading open-weight BERT-large-class embedders.
-Capacity-freed is the headline; the dollar number is a footnote at T4 spot pricing and scales with whatever GPU class your fleet actually runs.
+Throughput on production embedding encoders.
+The first four rows are end-to-end model throughput on BERT-large-class encoders, measured on the model itself — not a synthetic GEMM sweep.
+The last two rows are jina‑v5‑omni (multimodal, three towers), measured per-FFN and aggregated across the towers the selector fires on.
+Capacity-freed is the BERT-large headline at T4 spot pricing and scales with whatever GPU class your fleet actually runs.

-model baseline (vec/s) patched (vec/s) delta capacity freed / yr @ 10B vec/mo
+model delta capacity freed / yr @ 10B vec/mo

 Speedup vs matrix size